 The Cascade of Events Leading to Kidney Failure

-I knew that viruses deplete thiamine, which then off sets many other essential nutrients, so I upped my supplements.
-Still not feeling well at the end of August, I sought help with a functional medicine doctor once my viral symptoms passed and after quarantining for several weeks.
+I knew that viruses deplete thiamine, which then offsets many other essential nutrients, so I upped my supplements.
+Still not feeling well at the end of August, I sought help from a functional medicine doctor once my viral symptoms passed and after quarantining for several weeks.
 I was seeking “root cause” answers that Western Medicine doctors didn’t have time to search for.

 In addition to other tests, he ordered a heavy metal chelation protocol called Calcium EDTA.
 This was on August 26, 2020.
 I did not do my research on this protocol, perhaps because I was so grateful that this physician listened to me.
 That was a mistake.
 EDTA chelation therapies should never be given to someone with kidney problems, and certainly not to someone who struggles with thiamine.
 A well-documented, although seemingly ignored effect of calcium EDTA is kidney damage leading to kidney failure.
 EDTA is nephrotoxic.
 This procedure put me into kidney failure, upon which the hospital physicians nearly killed me with their treatments.